ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 ### Discussion
 Schema.org JSON objects are not intended to encode detailed data -- this is content that would be in the described dataset.
-In order to keep the basic discovery and evaluation, details about chronometric procedures and uncertainties for assigning temporal coverage can be included in the dataset description.
+In order to keep the basic discovery and evaluation, details about chronometric procedures and the processes for determining uncertainties for assigning temporal coverage can be included in the dataset description.
 The information will be useful for users evaluating the dataset based on the metadata, but is not necessary to support discovery.

 ### Deep background
 Conceptually, the temporal coverage is a TemporalEntity as defined by OWL time ([Cox and Little, 2021-06-29 editors draft](https://w3c.github.io/sdw/time/)).
 For the purposes of dataset documentation to support data discovery and evaluation for use, the TemporalEntities of interest are TimeInstants, and ProperIntervals.
 A TimeInstant has a single TemporalPosition, and a ProperInterval has Beginning and End properties that are each specified by a TemporalPosition.
 A TemporalPosition can be specified by a nominal value (e.g. a named interval), or a numeric value.